Privacy StatementRevision No. 3-April 5, 2022

 (ii) fulfilling legal obligations generally imposed on negg®;

 (iii) administrative-accounting.
 For the purposes of the application of the provisions regarding the protection of personal data, the processing performed for administrative-accounting purposes are those related to the performance of organizational, administrative, financial and accounting activities, regardless of the nature of the data processed.
 In particular, these objectives are pursued by the internal organizational activities, those functional to the fulfilment of contractual and pre-contractual obligations, the management of the employment relationship in all its phases, bookkeeping and the application of the rules on tax matters, Trade Unions, social security, health, hygiene and safety at work.

 (iv) Information and promotions.
-The use of e-mail coordinates provided by the customer in the context of the sale of a product or service for direct sales of its products and services or collected through the “Contact us” area of the institutional website negg.international, is permitted for the purpose of sending information and newsletters.
-The party concerned, at the time of collection and at the time of sending each communication, is informed of the possibility to object at any time to the processing, easily and free of charge (Article 130 paragraph 4 of Legislative Decree 196/03).
+The use of e-mail coordinates provided by the customer in the context of the sale of a product or service for direct sales of its products and services or collected through the “Contact us” area of the institutional website negg.group, is permitted for the purpose of sending information and newsletters.
+The party concerned, at the time of collection and at the time of sending each communication, is informed of the possibility to object at any time to the processing, easily and free of charge.

 (v) Security, pursuant to Legislative Decree 81/2008.
 With particular reference to identification data freely given by the guest/visitor to our offices (name, surname, institution or company), the processing has the exclusive purpose of ensuring compliance with corporate security procedures formally applied, in compliance with the applicable regulations (i.e annotation in the register/visitor database, assignment of temporary identification badge, applications of legal obligations in the field of safety at work).